Parsimonious reduction: Hamiltonian Cycle

 The counting version of this problem asks for the number of Hamiltonian cycles in a given directed graph.
 Seta Takahiro provided a reduction from 3SAT to this problem when restricted to planar directed max degree-3 graphs.
 The reduction provides a bijection between the solutions to an instance of 3SAT and the solutions to an instance of Hamiltonian Cycle in planar directed max degree-3 graphs.
 Hence the reduction is parsimonious and Hamiltonian Cycle in planar directed max degree-3 graphs is #P-complete.
 Consequently, the general version of Hamiltonian Cycle problem must be #P-complete as well.

 Shakashaka

-Shakashaka is an example of how parsimonious reduction could be used in showing hardness of logic puzzles.
+Shakashaka provides an example of how parsimonious reduction could be used in showing hardness of logic puzzles.
 The decision version of this problem asks whether there is a solution to a given instance of the puzzle.
 The counting version asks for the number of distinct solutions to such a problem.
 The reduction from Planar 3SAT given by Demaine, Okamoto, Uehara and Uno also provides a bijection between the set of solutions to an instance of Planar 3SAT and the set of solutions to the corresponding instance of Shakashaka.
 Hence the reduction is parsimonious, and the counting version of Shakashaka is #P-complete.